Helperbird/website/src/pages/blog/interview-with-dyslexic-founder-of-helperbird.md

-At my first week Teamwork.com I was encourage to build anything I wanted.
+At my first week Teamwork, I was encourage to build anything I wanted.
 I decided to make a simple extension for the font OpenDyslexic to help Dyslexic readers like myself have a font option on webpages that were hard to read.